 What has changed this year?

-With the headlines out of Washington, you may have questions about what the latest developments mean for you and your coverage.
+With health care in the headlines, here are the latest developments and what they mean for you and your coverage.

 For now, here’s what you need to know:

 Open enrollment for 2019 health and dental has ended.
 You may qualify for a special enrollment period because of a recent major life event or special circumstance, such as having a baby, getting married or losing other health coverage.
-If you are eligible for Medicaid or MCHP, you can enroll any time.
+If you are eligible for Medicaid or Maryland Children’s Health Program (MCHP), you can enroll any time.
+Beginning Jan.
+1, 2020, pregnant women will be eligible for a special enrollment period.

 What will happen to an undocumented family member?
 Can he or she still get health coverage?